Lamatic Flows

 - Logical Arrangement: Arrange nodes sequentially to ensure a smooth data-processing pipeline.

-- Parallel Processing (Branch Node): Use branch nodes to execute nodes in parallel for faster, more efficient workflows when applicable.
+- Parallel Processing (Branch Node): Use branch nodes to execute nodes in parallel for faster, more efficient flow when applicable.

 Final Node (Response)